Jovan Vavic promotes his longtime assistant coach and former player.

 USC heads to Palo Alto to fight for the right to make collegiate water polo history this weekend.

-Former USC All-American Marko Pintaric is in his 15th season on the USC staff, now in his third season as an associate head coach.
-Pintaric currently serves as the USC men's associate head coach and as scouting director for the USC women.
-A member of USC's 1998 national championship team as a player, he has been on the USC coaching staff for eight USC men's title runs and three women's NCAA crowns.
+Former USC All-American Marko Pintaric is in his 16th season on the USC staff, and now serves as co-head coach for the USC men’s program after three seasons as an associate head coach.
+Pintaric also currently serves as the scouting director for the USC women.
+A member of USC’s 1998 national championship team as a player, he has been on the USC coaching staff for eight USC men’s title runs and four women’s NCAA crowns.

 Pintaric was a two-year starter for the Trojans in 1997 and 1998.
 He recorded 44 goals during the Trojans’ 1998 national championship season and earned National Player of the Year and first team All-America honors.
 He also earned second team All-America honors in 1997.
 Pintaric was named to the NCAA All-Tournament Team both years.
 He transferred to USC from the University of Zagreb in Croatia, where he was a member of the Croatian Junior National Team (1989-94).